 Recent Presentations and Lectures

 - “Free Lovers: Sex, Morality and the Middle Class in late Victorian America.”
 Invited lecture for SOC 365 Sexualities, Cornell College, Mt.
-Vernon, IA.
-November 2012.
+Vernon, Iowa, November 2012.

 “ ‘Saviour of Her Sex': The Lydia E. Pinkham Company and the Contradictions of Women's Reproductive Maladies in late 19th Century America.”
 Invited lecture at Aoyama-Gakuin Women’s Junior College, Tokyo, Japan.
 October 2010.